schlotg/angular-rollup-boilerplate/README.md

 - vendorBase: This section specifies files that need to be imported into the vendor bundle to make other vendor libraries work but don't need to be exported
 - vendorImports: This section specifies files that are bundled in but aren't libraies such as css files.

 Adding ngBootstrap is a great example of adding 3rd party libraries to the project.
-It contains code, requires delcaring it as module, and contains css.
+It contains code, requires delcaring it as module, contains css, and contains font assets.
 Using it is an example, should allow you to integrate any other 3rd party library you might need.
 The only tricky part is figuring out the paths to some of the assets and that is just a simple matter of opening up the NPM module's folder and looking at where the assets are installed.